npg70/galbreath-old/sources/misc.md

 * [Stirlingshire](https://www.thephonebook.bt.com/Person/PersonSearch/?Surname=galbraith&Location=Stirlingshire) (75)

 Adding these up is around 700.
-However, it massive overlaps, so the unique number is probably closer to 200 or 300.
+However, it massively overlaps, so the unique number is probably closer to 200 or 300.

+The same exercise could be done with England proper.